intellective-oss/u7-samples-crm-app/docs/index.md

 [Unity 7](https://www.intellective.com/unity) and
 [IBM FileNet Content Manager](https://www.ibm.com/products/filenet-content-manager).

-This sample is far enough from reflecting real business scenario.
+This sample is far enough from reflecting any real business scenario.
 However, it covers many interesting configuration and customization topics that are required for creating any end-user application.

 ## The requirements